How to Borrow Unit from PHED Prepaid Meter

 Another way that you may also borrow a PHED prepaid meter unit is through your neighbor.
 If you run out of credit and don’t have cash for an immediate top-up, you can request your number to help you recharge your meter, which you’ll repay once you have money.
 You can either borrow and recharge yourself or request that they recharge your meter for you directly.

-However, for this to work, you must have a good relationship with your neighbour and share things in common.
+However, for this to work, you must have a good relationship with your neighbor and share things in common.
 Because if you’re not on speaking terms with them, you won’t be able to borrow an electricity credit unit from them.

 Conclusion